tudelft3d/geo2020/supervisors/index.md

 ### P5

-  - both supervisors must attend P5
+  - both supervisors must attend P5, and ask questions
   - grade the student with [the rubric](../rubric/)
   - make a speech in front of family and friends
   - smile a lot while doing this